gradle/gradle/design-docs/managed-component-model.md

         builder.internalView(MyInternalThing.class);
     }

 - Each internal view must be an interface.
-The interface does not need to extend the public type, but it must extend `ComponentSpec`.
+The interface does not need to extend the public type.
 - For this story, the default implementation must implement each of the internal view types.
 Fail at registration if this is not the case.
 - Model report shows elements as public view type.
 Internal views and properties defined in them are not shown in the report for this story.
 - Internal view type can be used with `ComponentSpecContainer` methods that filter components by type, eg can do `components { withType(MyTypeInternal) { ... } }`.